|

 Realism

-Create imagery so realistic you believe you are actually executing
+Create imagery so realistic you believe you are executing

 the skill.
-In order to obtain the most realistic imagery possible, you must
+To obtain the most graphic representation possible, you must

-incorporate definition, action, emotion, detail, and a positive result into
+incorporate definition, action, emotion, detail, and a positive result in

 your imagery:

-- Definition - Make the images as vivid as possible, include
+- Definition - Make the images as vivid as possible, including colour

 - Action - Break down the image into small components and

 visualise those components.
-(Sprinting - consider the action of the arms, legs,
+(Sprinting - consider the movement of the arms, legs,

 trunk, head, feet, hands, breathing etc.)